azulverdosa/animonocles_product_page/README.md

 This project was to simulate building a single page website that was a product page for a business.
 I created the business and added a few product features to the website to enhance the viewer experience.
 This project was part of the [Free Code Camp](https://www.freecodecamp.org/) coding basics courses and was the first project I ever built.
 She's simple, but I got my feet wet and I'm proud of her.

-Provide general information about your project here.
-What problem does it (intend to) solve?
-What is the purpose of your project?
-Why did you undertake it?

 ## Technologies Used

 ---